-The vast majority of sites won’t need to worry power-wise, with the amount of traffic coming in (Traffic = visitor count).
+For the vast majority of sites you won’t need to worry powerwise, with low amounts of traffic coming in (traffic = visitor count).

 Unless you’re YouTube.
-If YouTube are reading this, forget what I said above—proceed to the next type pronto! ➡
+If YouTube are reading this, forget what I said above and proceed to the next type pronto!

 Your Shared Hosting Team

-Once you sign up for a plan, you’re slotted into a space in whatever datacenter, your host promising to look after its performance.
+Once you sign up for a plan, you’re slotted into a space in a data centre, with your host promising to look after the performance of your site.

 Though the communal arrangement has limitations in capacity, self-starters with a creative idea can hop online rapidly on a budget.

-This massive pooling—like Uber—lets these host offer continuous promotional offers and discounts on new signees.
+This massive pooling (like Uber) lets these hosts offer continuous promotional offers and discounts to their new customers.

 Shared Hosting Limitations